magento/pwa-studio/pwa-devdocs/src/peregrine/routing/index.md

 ---
-title: Routing with PWA Studio
+title: Routing in PWA Studio
 ---

 For web applications, routing is the process of mapping a URL to specific page resources.